-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.

-The activities may involve:
+The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetration acts such as masturbation, kissing, rubbing and touching outside of clothing.

-- physical contact, including assault by penetration (for example, rape or oral sex) - non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet)
+They may also include non-contact activities, such as involving children in looking at, or in the production of sexual images, watching sexual activities, encouraging children to behave in a sexually in appropriate ways, or grooming a child in preparation for sexual abuse.

-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children.
+Sexual abuse is not solely perpetrated by adults males.
+Women can also commit acts of sexual abuse as can other children.